Rosenborggade 19: 19th century

 The property was listed as No. 250 in the new cadastre of 1806.
 It was at that time owned by Christian Stich.

 At the time of the 1840 census, No. 250 was home to 34 residents.
 Jens Andres Godtlibsen, a master tailor, resided on the ground floor to the left with his wife Mgrete Lovise Vahler, their four-year-old son and one maid.
 Augosta Lovise Drewesen, a widow needleworker, resided on the first floor to the right.
 Olaus Frederich Høsted, a shoemaker, resided on the second floor to the left with his wife Daarthe Sesilie Jørgensen, the housekeeper Marie Steinman, Steinman's eight-year-old son and two lodgers.
 Emma Jiansen and Magtelene Juliane Wendel, two needleworkers, resided in the apartment on the second floor to the right.
 Johan Lauritz Petersen, a master joiner and lieutenant in the Copenhagen Fire Corps, resided on the third floor with his wife Anne Hollem, their three children (aged 12 to 21), a maid and four employees in his joiner's business (three of them apprentices).
 Mads Petersen, proprietor of a tavern in the basement, resided in the associated dwelling with his wife Anne Chrestinne Brun, their two children (aged 14 and 16) and three lodgers/workmen).
 Johanne Frederike Flysser, a 72-year-old widow, resided in the basement to the left with her two daughters (aged 33 and 37).

 20th century

-The property was refurbished in 1880 by the architect Mogens Didriksen (1918–1991).
-It was owned by his widow Grete Kristine Ellinor Didriksen as of 2009.
+The property was refurbished in 1990 by the architect Mogens Didriksen (1918–1991).
+It was still owned by his widow Grete Kristine Ellinor Didriksen as of 2009.
 Galleri 19 was located in the basement from the early 1980s until 2011.